Kenny Hill (quarterback): Texas A&M

-TCU (2015–2017)
+TCU

 On January 9, 2015, Texas A&M granted Hill a release from his football scholarship with two years of eligibility remaining.
 On May 22, 2015, Hill announced that he was transferring to Texas Christian University and planned to play for the TCU Horned Frogs football team.
 As a transfer, Hill was required to sit out the 2015 season.

 Ahead of the 2016 Big 12 media days, and prior to TCU head coach Gary Patterson naming a starting quarterback for the 2016 season, Hill was selected by Big 12 media voters as the Big 12 Preseason Newcomer of the Year.
 On August 25, 2016, Hill was named the starting quarterback over redshirt sophomore Foster Sawyer.

 Hill and the Horned Frogs finished the 2017 season 11–3 and ranked 9th in both the final AP and Coaches poll.
 He ended the season and his college career having beat the then 15th ranked Stanford Cardinal football team, 39–37, in the 2017 Valero Alamo Bowl.